On performance at work

 In a nutshell, these mean, respectively, knowing what to do, knowing how to do it, and wanting to do it.

 Declarative knowledge, or knowing what to do, is a matter of education (I, for example, know what a DCF is, know how an income statement, cash flow statement, and balance sheet work, and so on and so forth.
-It is also knowing what I must do in the specific case at hand: I need to perform a valuation analysis of Acme Inc., by Friday, with the goal of helping my boss make the case of whether our firm must invest or not in Acme Inc. According to Wikipedia (which has some great easy-to-grasp examples):
+It is also knowing what I must do in the specific case at hand: I need to perform a valuation analysis of Acme Inc., by Friday, with the goal of helping my boss make the case of whether our firm should invest or not in Acme Inc.).
+According to Wikipedia (which has some great easy-to-grasp examples):

 In epistemology, descriptive knowledge (also known as propositional knowledge, knowing-that, declarative knowledge, or constative knowledge) is knowledge that can be expressed in a declarative sentence or an indicative proposition.
 "Knowing-that" can be contrasted with "knowing-how" (also known as "procedural knowledge"), which is knowing how to perform some task, including knowing how to perform it skillfully.
 It can also be contrasted with "knowing of" (better known as "knowledge by acquaintance"), which is non-propositional knowledge of something which is constituted by familiarity with it or direct awareness of it.
 By definition, descriptive knowledge is knowledge of particular facts, as potentially expressed by our theories, concepts, principles, schemas, and ideas.
 The descriptive knowledge that a person possesses constitute her understanding of the world and the way that it works.